Saturday, November 24, 2018 at 7:30 pm

 For his dedication to promoting the organ and Canadian music, both at home and abroad, The Royal Canadian College of Organists honoured Ian in 2007 with its highest award: Fellowship of The Royal Canadian College of Organists.

 In 2016, Ian was appointed organist of The Cathedral Church of St. James in Toronto.
 Ian is also conductor of The Stratford Concert Choir, a position he has held since 1989.
 He is also conductor of The Cathedral Singers of Ontario, a choir which he founded in 1999.
-In December, this choir sang for a week of services at St. Paul’s Cathedral in London England.
-In July 2017, The Cathedral Singers of Ontario will be choir-in-residence for a week at Lincoln Cathedral.
+In December 2016, this choir sang for a week of services at St. Paul’s Cathedral in London, England.
+In July 2017, The Cathedral Singers of Ontario were choir-in-residence for a week at Lincoln Cathedral.